Ngopimas/profile-minimal/src/content/blog/250211-async-localstorage.md

 ## Summary

 By creating async functions for localStorage and a custom React hook, you can easily manage localStorage operations asynchronously.
 This approach not only prepares your code for future enhancements but also keeps your components clean and easy to maintain.
-Happy coding!

 ## Further Reading